ebi-gene-expression-group/scxa-tertiary-workflow/README.md

 ebi-gene-expression-group/scxa-tertiary-workflow was originally written by Anil Thanki, Iris Yu and Pedro Madrigal, based on a previous Galaxy workflow developed by Pablo Moreno and Jonathan Manning.

-We thank the following people and teams for their assistance in the development of this pipeline:
+We thank the following people and teams for their extensive assistance in the development of this pipeline:

 - @imkhoibui
 - @arschat